AtheneumChain/Scripts/Multiple-Masternodes.md

 # To create multiple Masternodes on one VPS instance
+1. you need to send 10,000 coins to a new address (or two new ones if you are doing 2)
-1. you need more than one IP address (up to 3 on Vultr instances, some VPS providers offer more).
+2. you need more than one IP address (up to 3 on Vultr instances, some VPS providers offer more).
-2. you need to edit some files through SSH.
-3. you need to restart the server.
+3. you need to edit some files through SSH and restart the server.
+4. you need to download some files, copy some files and edit some files.
+Then you're done.

+## Step 1: make sure you have sent the coins for your new masternode(s) beforehand.
+This takes 15 confirmations before you can activate new nodes.
+This procedure takes considerably less time than that so make sure you do the coin send beforehand so you don't waste any time waiting.
+Also, make sure you lock the wallet once you've done the send so you don't accidentally stake and break your inputs.

-## Step 1: add more IPs to your instance (Using [Vultr](https://www.vultr.com/?ref=7396893) as an example)
+## Step 2: add more IPs to your instance (Using [Vultr](https://www.vultr.com/?ref=7396893) as an example)
 Log into your VPS and click on the settings tab of your VPS.
 Next click on the "Additional IPv4" button to add one or two more IPs
 ![Image AddIP](https://github.com/AtheneumChain/Scripts/blob/master/images/AddIPs.png) </br>
 </br>